 Even though the kingbird does not sing and its call is harsh, we should protect it because it is so brave and so helpful to man.
 It flies to Central or South America for the winter but returns to North America in the spring.

 - 1. How can you recognize a kingbird when you see one?

 - 2. Why is it called a flycatcher?

-- 3. Of what use is it to man?
+- 3. How does it help people?